 Impulsivity can also related to temper and anger control among adults with ADHD, often because the ability to think before you act (or speak)—which often prevents an anger response—requires a certain level of control over your reactions and impulses– which can be more challenging for ADHD brains especially when you are a child.
 Many adults with ADHD find that their “frustration” and “anger issues” often disappear when they learn to control impulsivity and learn to slow down in their lives.
 This indicates that it’s often not a problem with temper or anger at all, but instead with being able to manage impulses by slowing down, taking a breath, and thinking.

-Neurodivergent refers to an individual who has a different cognitive variation such as ADHD, Autism, Dyslexia, Dyspraxia, OCD, etc. Neurotypical refers to individuals of typical cognitive development and functioning.
+**Neurodivergent brain refers to an individual’s brain who has a different cognitive processing and variation that can include but not limited to ADHD, Autism, Dyslexia, Dyspraxia, OCD, etc. Neurotypical refers to individual’s brain that is not neurodivergent and considered to be typical.